potSm0ker/robotArm/OakD_Camera/OakD Blobs/README.txt

 Use with Oak D camera
-Converted these yolov5 models using https://tools.luxonis.com
+Converted these yolov5 custom models using https://tools.luxonis.com These models are trained to identify dried cannabis buds, leaves, and branches

 set input shape to 416